Manny Roth: Later career

-After leaving Cafe Wha?, Roth moved to Woodstock, New York and opened a diner.
+After leaving Cafe Wha?, Roth moved to Woodstock, New York, and opened a diner.
 In following years, he worked in real estate in New York.
-He died at his Ojai, California home on July 25, 2014 from natural causes.
+He died at his Ojai, California, home on July 25, 2014, from natural causes.

 Manny Roth was married to Jai Italiaander and later to Marlyse Medel.
-He has two daughters, Jodi and Jami and one son, Brandon.
+He has two daughters and one son.
 Van Halen lead vocalist David Lee Roth is his nephew.